Skip over main navigation

 What is an eosinophil?

-In a healthy individual typically 1 to 5% of white blood cells are eosinophils (pronounced ee-oh-sin-oh-fills), which far from being an enemy play an important role in your immune system.
-Produced in the bone marrow they circulate through your blood vessels for 8-12 hours around the body before migrating into a tissue, where they remain for 1-2 weeks.
+In a healthy individual, typically one to five per cent of white blood cells are eosinophils (pronounced ee-oh-sin-oh-fills), which, far from being an enemy, play an important role in your immune system.
+Produced in the bone marrow, they circulate through your blood vessels for 8-12 hours around the body before migrating into a tissue, where they remain for 1-2 weeks.

-This proinflammatory cell contains around 200 large granules of enzymes and proteins which break open (degranulate) and release their toxic contents when the Eosinophil is activated.
-Their function is to move to the inflamed areas, trapping substances and killing cells.
+This pro-inflammatory cell contains around 200 large granules of enzymes and proteins which break open (degranulate) and release their toxic contents when the Eosinophil is activated.
+They move to inflamed areas, trapping substances and killing cells.

 This process can occur when fighting bacteria, parasites, allergic reactions and other inflammatory responses.